richdevelopments/corporate-dashboard/README.md

 The Bar Charts on the right will dynamically update accordingly, displaying an average of each of the metrics.
 The user can hover over or click on (tablet and mobile) the individual Bars which highlights them and displays the category and result value of each one.
 The Donut Chart dynamically updates accordingly to display the size of the company who the goods are being sold to.

+DC.js and Crossfilter.js -
+Because I wanted to implement the Timeline Chart into the project, there didn't seem to be an out of the box solution to work with DC.js.
+I couldn't find a good solution within DC.js to work with the Timeline, so I had to use pure D3, This was a limitaion within DC.js, as it didn't have the functrionality I required for the site and Timeline Chart.
+This has impacted the interactivity across all the charts.
+In future releases I will be looking to migrate the code so it works better with DC and Crossfilter.

 ## Table of Contents
 ----